Xeonzilla/tessera-ui.github.io/docs/en/components/text.md

 pub fn text(args: impl Into<TextArgs>)
 ```

-The Text component is used to display textual content.
+The `text` component is used to display textual content.

 ## Arguments